Conjugate flow action functionals

 i.e. the path integral of the operator $\N_{\x}$ along the trajectory of functions $u_\lambda\in D_\U(\N_{\x})$.
 We recall that $\langle\cdot,\cdot\rangle_u$ in (\ref{circulation}) denotes the local bilinear form (\ref{Local1}).
 In the context of the conjugate flow theory, we can also define the path integral of the operator $\N_{\x}$ along a trajectory of flows $\x_\lambda$ in the space $D_\X(\N_{\x})$, i.e.

 where $\langle\cdot,\cdot\rangle_{\x}$ denotes the local bilinear form (\ref{Local2}).
-Therefore, we can define an infinitesimal circulation of an operator around a certain field $u$ as well as around a certain conjugate flow $\x$, these circulations being of course related by Eqs. (\ref{conj2}) and (\ref{conj1}).
 If the line integrals (\ref{circulation}) and (\ref{circulation1}) are independent of the path of integration then the operator $\N_{\x}$ is said to be {\em potential} with respect to the chosen local bilinear form.
-In this case the line integral from a prefixed element $u_0$ to any element $u$ in the domain of $\N_{\x}$ along an arbitrarily chosen path defines the {\em action functional}
+In this case the integral from a prefixed element $u_0$ to any element $u$ in $D_\U(\N_{\x})$ along an arbitrarily chosen path defines the {\em action functional}